 Before diving into portfolio rebalancing, you need to know a few key terms about investing itself:

 Putting those two concepts together can help you come up with the right mix of investments.
 But picking the right mix is only part of investing.
-Just like RiRi’s hair, the market is always changing, and when the market shifts, your portfolio shifts.
+The market is always changing, and when the market shifts, your portfolio shifts.
 Rebalancing is what you do to maintain your investment mix.

 Suppose you’ve decided that the best portfolio for you is made up of 60% stocks, 35% bonds, and 5% cash.